AmelieNef/final_swarm/README.md

 ├──PSO.py : files with all definitions contains in different originals files from the course on PSO optimisation.
 ├──passerelle.argos : reworked file of the robotics part to make PSO worked.
-├──manual_solution.lua : original file of the robotics part └──template_solution.lua : reworked file of the robotics part
+├──manual_solution.lua : original file of the robotics part └──pso_solution_template.lua : reworked file of the robotics part